vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 guidance also recommends staying in bed a little extra until the 8.5 hours are completed.

+### Avoid factor X

+Factor X may be implicated in my symptoms, though I'm not totally sure (I have limited correlational data).
+Best to avoid it till at least two days after I am feeling fine.

 ### Extra care with bowel movement

 Even if my bowel movement cycle does not appear to be disrupted, I